On UMAP's true loss function: Conclusion

 \section{Conclusion}

 In this work, we investigated UMAP's optimization procedure in depth.
 In particular, we computed UMAP's effective loss function analytically and found that it differs slightly between the non-parametric and parametric versions of UMAP and significantly from UMAP's alleged loss function.
 The optimal solution of the effective loss function is typically a binarized version of the high-dimensional similarities.
 This shows why the sophisticated form of the high-dimensional UMAP similarities does not add much benefit over the shared $k$NN graph.
 Instead, we conjecture that the resulting balance between attraction and repulsion is the main reason for UMAP's great visualization capability.
+Our analysis can explain some artifacts of UMAP visualizations.